NirantK/blog/content/writing/reflectedglory.md

 I hope that when you go to sleep tonight - you will sleep with the resolution to not bask in reflected glory of your friends and family.

 No matter how much you love them.
 You will be proud of them.
 And you will not bask in their glory.
+Don't bask in their reflected glory.

-It's their spotlight and you will not even a light a candle to steal that.
+It's their spotlight and you will not even a light a candle to steal that

+# Your Three

+Remember the three blanks we filled?
+Those are the your borrowed labels.
+No matter how innocent, they cloud your judgment.

+Those are the ideas - and people whose reflected glory you are stealing unknowingly

+Even the `Get things done` is basking under the reflected glory of people who actually get things done.
+It clutters your thinking by making you swing for the extremes.
+By not letting you slow down.

+It might be quite some time before my friend sees that it's about the getting the _right_ things done.

+That we are human beings, not human doings.

+*The moon waxes and wanes because it basks in reflected glory - but even the darkest clouds cannot hide the glory of sun*

+>> When your contributions are meaningful enough, you don't need borrowed glory.
+> The sun shines it's own light, it's the moon that steals light